John Henry Coatsworth: Controversy

-While addressing the President of Iran's upcoming visit to the Columbia University campus on Fox News, Coatsworth was asked whether the administration would have allowed Adolf Hitler to speak on campus if he had asked.
+While addressing the President of Iran's upcoming visit to the Columbia University campus on Fox News, Coatsworth was asked whether the administration would have allowed Adolf Hitler to speak on campus in 1936, when Germany was still a democracy if he had asked.
 Coatsworth replied that "If he [Hitler] were willing to engage in a debate and a discussion to be challenged by Columbia students and faculty, we would certainly invite him."

-Asked to clarify his remarks on September 24 on CNN Coatsworth said: "Look, if Hitler had come to the Columbia University in 1936, I would have been outside with the peaceful protesters.
+Asked to clarify his remarks on September 24 on CNN Coatsworth said: "Look, if Hitler had come to the Columbia University in 1936, [when Germany was still a democracy, and no one understood the atrocities of what was to come] I would have been outside with the peaceful protesters.
 Or if I had been dean, I would have been inside presenting him to our students to be challenged.
 You can't choose your role in life.
 You can only choose the principles you have to live by.
 And in this case, we're providing not a platform but a classroom and we're going to challenge this guy as he has not been challenged in other places."

 Coatsworth has advocated for the U.S. to abide by and strengthen global rules and norms.
 "The United States faces a fundamental issue and that issue is, how do we create international and global institutions that function effectively and will continue to function effectively when the U.S. is no longer a global super power", Coatsworth said in an April 9, 2010, interview with Charlie Rose on PBS.